 While it’s been a light year for departure in terms of numbers, the star power of those who did leave is tremendous, so this year’s video packs a punch.

-See these hot photos of Blake Monroe, an Englishย professional wrestler and actress under contract to WWE who performs on the NXT brand.
-She is also known as The Glamour.
-Monroe...
+Check out these photos of Liv Morgan, an American professional wrestler and actress under contract to WWE who performs on the Raw brand.
+A member of The Judgment Day, she is a...

 PWPIX is not affiliated with any professional wrestling organization.